anshulgera17/learninglinux/Basic Command.md

 - `mkdir` make directory
 - `rmdir` remove directory
 - `touch` create new file in linux
-- `head file_name ` print first 10 lines of the file
+- `head` print first 10 lines of the file
 - `history` print recently used commands
 - `cat` concatenate files and print on the standard output
 - `echo` display a line of text